FireFather/robbolito/README.md

 https://web.archive.org/web/20111112091208/http://ippolit.wikispaces.com/

-There's a lot to read about this incredible project.
+There's a lot to read about this revolutionary project.